 - It helps the investors to make the best possible use of their funds by creating the most appropriate portfolio.

-With the emergence of multiple investment opportunities, with different risk levels and varying returns, the investors found the need for expert guidance and support to create the best possible value out of their funds.
+With the emergence of multiple investment opportunities, possessing different risk levels and varying returns, the investors found the need for expert guidance and support; to create the best possible value out of their funds.
 Thus, Investment Portfolio Management has gained vital importance among investors.